-So, the question is – do guinea pigs and cats get along?
-Cats are usually friendly with guinea pigs and they can get along with some training but never forget that cats are predators and guinea pigs are prey animals.
+So, do guinea pigs and cats get along?
+Cats are usually friendly with guinea pigs and they can get along with some training.
+But, never forget that cats are predators and guinea pigs are prey animals.
 Some cats will immediately love the guinea pig and only play with it, while other cats will look at it as a food source.

-In the beginning, when they first meet, there is a huge chance that the cat will be the one that will get scared.
+When they first meet, there is a huge chance that the cat will be the one that will get scared.
 They will probably be scared unless the guinea pig is in the cage.
 They sometimes try to attack the little guinea pig while he’s in the cage.
-The cage is a limited space in which the cat may feel safe to attack.
-Otherwise, if the guinea pig is outside the cage, the cat is most likely to be scared of them.

 Another thing to keep in mind is that even if the cat might be scared at first, it will get used to the guinea pig eventually.